philbudne/spipatjs/README.md

 The pattern P may contain any number of pattern elements including the use of alternation and concatenation.

-### breakp(SSF)
+### breakp(SSFV)

-Where SSF is a String, cset, or Function returning a String or cset, matches a string of zero or more characters up to but not including a break character that is one of the characters given in the string S.
-Can match the null string, but cannot match the last character in the string, since a break character is required to be present.
+Where SSF is a String, cset, Function returning a String or cset, or Var object.  matches a string of zero or more characters up to but not including a break character that is one of the characters given in the string S.  Can match the null string, but cannot match the last character in the string, since a break character is required to be present.

-### breakx(SSF)
+### breakx(SSFV)

-Where SSF is a String, cset, or Function behaves exactly like breakp(SSF) when it first matches, but if a string is successfully matched, then a subsequent failure causes an attempt to extend the matched string.
+Where SSFV is a String, cset, Function, or Var behaves exactly like breakp(SSFV) when it first matches, but if a string is successfully matched, then a subsequent failure causes an attempt to extend the matched string.

 ### cursor(F)